drskaf/Perf_Style_Transfer/README.md

    2. FID.py: Frechet Inception Distance, the lower the score the more similar extracted features.
    3. IS.py: Inception Score, normally 1 -1000, higher is better, unless falling outside the range, meaning more diverse and less authentic.
    4. MSE.py: Mean Squared Error difference from content images, the lower the more preserved contents.
    5. SSIM.py: Structural Similarity Index, the higher value the more preservation to structural information.
+   6. SSM.py: Style Similarity Score, the higher the score the more similarity with style reference.